elenderg/PAL-1000/instruções de compilação.md

 `A prototype string has a first byte pointer and a last byte pointer.`

-A term` is either a literal`, a new local variable`, or a reference to a previously defined variable`.
+A term is either a literal, a new local variable, or a reference to a previously defined variable.
 A numeric term may have a minus or plus sign in front of it.
 We call these "negated" and "posigated" terms, respectively.
-A record term may be followed by any number of possessives indicating fields within the record (like "box's left" or "rider's token's first").`
+A record term may be followed by any number of possessives indicating fields within the record (like "box's left" or "rider's token's first").

-An expression` is two or more terms separated by the infix operators plus`, minus`, times`, divided by` and then`.
-We say that "an expression is a term" because the result of an expression (after execution) is really just another term.`
+An expression is two or more terms separated by the infix operators plus, minus, times, divided by and then.
+We say that "an expression is a term" because the result of an expression (after execution) is really just another term.

 175. This is the top-level expression compiler: